WalletConnect/walletconnect-docs/docs/swift/guides/mobile-linking.md

 3. User is redirected to the wallet of choice
 4. Wallet prompts user to approve or reject session
 5. Return To Dapp

     5a.
 Wallet prompts user to return to Dapp manually

     5b.
-Wallet automatically returns to Dapp using `WalletConnectRouter` 6.
+Wallet automatically returns to Dapp using `WalletConnectRouter`
-6a.
-User presses back/return button to return to Dapp
+6. User returns to Dapp

 Similar pattern happens when signing requests are required from the user:

 1. Dapp redirects user automatically to previously chosen wallet
 2. Wallet prompts user to approve or reject request
 3. Return To Dapp

     3a.
 Wallet prompts user to return to Dapp manually

     3b.
-Wallet automatically returns to Dapp using `WalletConnectRouter` 4.
+Wallet automatically returns to Dapp using `WalletConnectRouter`

-4a.
-User presses back/return button to return to Dapp
+4. User returns to Dapp